thepsauce/fensterchef/CONTRIBUTING.md

 `XClient` is a wrapper around a raw X window and caches a few properties like position and size.

-Windows were designed to be a very easy to use abstration.
+Windows were designed to be a very easy to use abstractions.
 You can do for example `window->x = 8` and this will automatically synchronize the window X position with the X server on the next event cycle.